Skip to main content

 What to Know Before Moving to Dallas, Texas

-If you are looking to relocate your family or find the ideal spot to retire, consider moving to Dallas, Texas, where you will experience the perfect combination of big-city amenities and quiet suburban landscapes, a strong economy and affordable living in a place without state income tax.
+If you want to relocate your family or find the ideal spot to retire, consider moving to Dallas, Texas, where you will experience the perfect combination of big-city amenities and quiet suburban landscapes, a strong economy, and affordable living in a place without state income tax.
+In fact, U-Haul reported that Texas was number one on a list of states people moved to in 2023 by how many people rented one-way U-Haul equipment.
+Read on to explore some of the reasons why Dallas is such a fantastic community to call home.

 Dallas Texas suburban park with downtown skyline in background.